aerni/statamic-livewire-forms/README.md

 ### 3. Create a Livewire form view

-Run the following command and follow the instructions to create a Livewire view for your Statamic form:
+Run the following command and follow the instructions to create a Livewire view for your Statamic form.
+The form view will be published to `views/livewire/my-form-handle.{antlers.html|blade.php}`.

 ```bash
 php please make:livewire-form
 ```

-The form view will be published to `views/livewire/my-form-handle.{antlers.html|blade.php}`.
 You may also choose to publish the default form views to change the markup and styling of the form fields.
 The views will be published to `views/vendor/livewire-forms`.

 ### 4. Render the form